hugoledoux/startinpy/paper/paper.md

 # Acknowledgements

-I acknowledge the help of the students following the course *Digital terrain modelling (GEO1015)* at TUDelft over the last few years, their feedback, questions, and frustrations on preliminary versions of startinpy helped me greatly.
+I acknowledge the help of the students following the course *Digital terrain modelling (GEO1015)* at TUDelft over the last few years.
+Their feedback, questions, and frustrations on preliminary versions of startinpy helped me greatly.

 # References